SEARCH:

 contractor or a charity

-The completion of the Point of contact form [278 kb]
+3. The completion of the points of contact form Point of contact form opens in new window

-The completion of the Direct Debit Mandate, SYPA collect contributions via Direct Debit, please a rrange for the completion of the mandate in readiness for the admission Direct debit mandate [457 kb] Please refer to the section on our website regarding the Direct Debit collection where we have a guide and FAQs regarding the process
+4. Completion of the Direct Debit Mandate - SYPF collect contributions via Direct Debit.
+Please arrange for the completion of the mandate in readiness for the admission Direct debit mandate opens in new window Please refer to the section on our website regarding the Direct Debit collection where we have a guide regarding the process

 Please send the following documents via secure messaging, if you do not have access to a secure messaging service please contact us for further assistance

-The actuarial fees quoted are approximate and can vary to those quoted, additional fees can be added if data supplied to the actuary isn’t accurate or timely.
-These costs are payable by the school.
-The support grant given to the school by the Department of Education to help with the cost of converting to an academy status can be used to cover this.
+The actuarial and Legal fees quoted are approximate and can vary to those quoted, additional fees can be added if data supplied to the actuary isn’t accurate or timely or the Legal Process requires clarification and additional preparation:

 Calculation of opening position and contribution rate £495 +VAT ( £605+ VAT with Bond assessment) approx.

-Academy Conversion Confirmed – Once the Academy has converted it is important to know what the next steps and responsibilities to the new employer has to maintain:
+Once the Admission Agreement is sealed and the applicant is a scheme employer it is important to know what the next steps and responsibilities the new employer has to maintain.
+Please see below:

 SYPA collect contributions via Direct Debit, Please refer to the section on our website regarding the Direct Debit collection

-Once the academy has converted the employee pension contributions should be paid to the Fund.
+Once the Admission Agreement is signed and sealed, employee pension contributions should be paid to the Fund.
 The employee Contribution Pay Bands page

-The employee contribution rate would be payable from the conversion date.
+The employee contribution rate would be payable from the ‘effective date’ of the agreement.

 South Yorkshire Pension Fund has a dedicated Employer Engagement team who are committed to supporting employers.